 - Various locations all over Nashville (filming movies!)

-I’m sure there are plenty of others, but these are the just places where we (or our friends) have seen famous musicians and celebrities around Nashville.
+I’m sure there are plenty of others, but these are the just places where we (or our friends) have seen famous musicians and Nashville celebrities in and around Music City.

 Oh, and don’t overlook the downtown Nashville bars!
-Yep, many Country music stars like to mix and mingle with the locals and tourists at the honky tonks and clubs all along Broadway — from 2nd Avenue to Music Row.
+Yep, many Country music stars and Nashville celebrities like to mix & mingle with the locals and tourists at the honky tonks and clubs all along Broadway — from 2nd Avenue to Music Row.
 TIP: If someone’s playing at the Ryman, chances are pretty good that they’ll be making their way to some of the local clubs after the show.
-(Psst: Keep your eye on Ryman Alley too!)
+(Psst… keep your eye on Ryman Alley, too!)

-Keep in mind, local celebrities are really just people with famous names who happen to be down-to-earth folks like you & me looking for a good time, or a good place to eat.
+Don’t forget, the local Nashville celebrities are really just people with famous names who happen to be down-to-earth folks like you & me looking for a good time, or a good place to eat.
 The locals are pretty good about giving them their space — I hope you will, too.

-While we’ve definitely seen our fair share of famous people (not all Country music stars, by the way) in and around Nashville since we moved here in 2001, many of the names and places escape us at the moment.
+While we’ve definitely seen our fair share of famous people (not all Country music stars, by the way) in and around Nashville since we moved here in 2001 — in fact, so many that names and places are easy for us to forget.

 Perhaps we will continue to add to this list as time goes on, but for now, here’s a sampler: